donhenton/codedeploy-class/README.md

 The attic entries include the full item from the class (codedeploy-infra) and an attempt to use imports from vpc

-## Docker Compose

-Creates a single EC2 instance with Docker and Docker Compose in user data.
-Not related to the video

 ## Creating the Code Deploy Action